 To pay your salary/subsistence and other indemnities (where applicable), CERN requires you to register the details of your Swiss bank account.

-This must be done through an EDH form before 21 September.
+This must be done through an EDH form before the third week of the month of your arrival (cca.
+20-21st of the month).
 This applies also for those who already had a contract with CERN and where there is a gap between contracts.

 If you do not have a Swiss bank account, you may choose to open or use an account with a bank located on the CERN site or with another bank established in Switzerland, or even with a French bank in the region that offers its customers Swiss franc accounts (i.e. with an IBAN starting with CH), such as Crédit Mutuel, CIC, Crédit Agricole etc.